Housing benefit: Dealing with changes

 If you have to apply for universal credit

-Any jobseeker's allowance, employment and support allowance, income support or tax credits you get will stop.
+Any jobseeker's allowance, employment and support allowance, income support, tax credits or pension credit you get will stop.

 In most cases, your housing benefit also stops but you get an extra 2 weeks of housing benefit when you move to universal credit.